goudsmit/gridless/meshtastic.md

-# meshtastic radio-based mesh messaging
+# meshtastic radio-based mesh text messaging

 In case mobile and fixed internet drop away, there is no way to reach relatives or friends to check in on them.